JackHeeley/App3Dev/BasicUniversalCppSupport/ReadMe.txt

     similar extensions under a specific node (for e.g. ".cpp" files are associated with the "Source Files" filter).

-BasicUniversalCppSupport.cpp
-    This is the main DLL source file.

 /////////////////////////////////////////////////////////////////////////////
 Other standard files: